nikhilshrivastavdeveloper/to-do_list_app/README.md

 # to-do_list_app
-this app help user to make list of your day-to-day life
+This app help user to make list of your day-to-day tasks